chong-he/lighthouse/book/src/api-vc-endpoints.md

 ## `PATCH /lighthouse/validators/:voting_pubkey`

 Update some values for the validator with `voting_pubkey`.
+The following example updates a validator from `enabled: true` to `enabled: false`

 ### HTTP Specification